Last Updated: 10/22/22 | October 22nd, 2022

 9 Safety Tips for Peru

-In general, Peru is a pretty safe place to visit.
-You’re not going to get kidnapped or murdered there, but Peru does require you to be a bit more vigilant than other places.
-There is a lot of petty crime against tourists, especially those who are careless and leave valuables around.
+In general, Peru is a safe place to visit.
+You’re not going to get kidnapped or murdered there.
+But Peru does require you to be a bit more vigilance than other destinations.
+There is a lot of petty crime, especially among those who are careless and leave valuables around.

-3. Watch out for pickpockets – In crowded places or on public transit, be aware that thieves could be looking to literally pick your pocket, or slash your bag, to steal from you.
+3. Watch out for pickpockets – In crowded places or on public transit, be aware that thieves could be looking to literally pick your pocket or slash your bag.
 Keep some small bills in a separate pocket, so that when you’re paying for things, you don’t need to put your whole wallet or purse on display.

 4. Avoid traveling alone at night – There have been incidents of people being mugged as they leave a taxi at night in the cities, and repeated reports of bandit activity after dark in some areas, such as Tingo María, northwest of Lima, at the entrance to the Tingo María National Park.
-Having at least one friend with you will help if these worst-case scenarios happen, but it is also simply useful as an extra pair of eyes and ears to keep vigilant.
+Try to travel with friends or other travelers at night as there is safety in numbers.

 5. Choose a reputable bus operator – Sometimes the cheapest option isn’t the best one.
 Some of the cheap bus companies have the most reckless drivers and lots of breakdowns, and since Peru has some of the world’s worst traffic accident rates, you’re usually safer using a slightly pricier bus company.
 Some of the most reputable bus operators include Cruz del Sur, Oltursa, Civa, and Movil Tours.

-6. Don’t use drugs – This is always a good idea.
-But since Peru produces a lot of cocaine, tourists (especially young backpackers) tend to do a lot of it here.
+6. Don’t use drugs – Since Peru produces a lot of cocaine, tourists (especially young backpackers) tend to do a lot of it here.
 It’s not worth the risk, however, since if authorities even suspect you of using drugs, you can be detained for up to 15 days.
 Buying drugs here supports organized crime, so be smart and skip the drugs.

 7. Learn some Spanish – Being able to speak some basic Spanish will help you in many situations, but if you get in trouble and need help, then you’ll really appreciate it.
-Start with an app like Duolingo or Memrise to master some basic vocabulary, or take a more comprehensive course like those offered by Rosetta Stone.
-And don’t forget to make friends with your Google Translate app.
+Start with an app like Duolingo to master some basic vocabulary.
+Google Translate app is also a must-have app (download the Spanish language to your phone so you can translate offline).

 Is Machu Picchu safe?